-This lemon blueberry scones recipe comes together in about 15 minutes in one bowl!
-They are light and crumbly, full of blueberries, lemon juice, and lemon zest.
+This glazed lemon blueberry scones recipe has a dough that can be made and shaped in about 15 minutes, then bake for just 25-30 minutes.
+You'll be eating freshly baked scones in less than one hour!
+They are light and crumbly, full of blueberries (fresh or frozen), lemon juice, and lemon zest.
 Top the scones with a lemon glaze for even more bright flavor!

-Take note: These are not just blueberry scones with a lemon glaze.
-These are lemon and blueberry scones!
+Lemon lovers take note: These are lemon and blueberry scones, glazed with even more lemon!
 There is loads of lemon zest and lemon juice in the scone dough, making the sweetness of the blueberries shine.

 Jump to: